 If you plan on checking out upscale restaurants and nightclubs, add some pieces that will dress up jeans or pants, like a dressy top, heels or boots, and nice jewelry for women and a dress shirt and blazer for men (tie optional), with appropriate shoes.

 Throw a collapsible umbrella into your bag just in case you hit a rainy day.
-Or you can risk it and buy one there if needed if you prefer.
+Or, if you prefer, you can risk it and buy one there if needed.

 October Events in Barcelona

 Barcelona has appeal no matter what time of year you go, with its Gothic Quarter, beaches, clubs, restaurant scene, and museums.
 If you go in October, you'll also have a chance to catch great films and hear some renowned jazz.

 - In-Edit Barcelona: An international film documentary festival that tells the story of famous music groups via the big screen.
 2019 dates: October 24–November 3